-- 1 In the Modeler, right-click an Identity Vault, then select Manage Vault Schema. - 2 Select the class or attribute that you want to modify. - 3 Modify the class or attribute as desired.
-If you select a base schema class or attribute, the following pop-up message appears:

-It is best to modify only the extended schema and not the base schema.
+- 1 In the Modeler, right-click an Identity Vault, then select Manage Vault Schema. - 2 Select the class or attribute that you want to modify. - 3 Modify the class or attribute as desired. - If you select a base schema class or attribute, a warning message appears. - It is best to modify only the extended schema and not the base schema.
 Modifying the base schema can cause data corruption and synchronization errors.